Tag: Layer poultry farming

 New challenges make the farming journey more enjoyable.
 Innovation brings learning, creativity, and growth.
 Because value addition involves testing, improving, and building new products, every step becomes exciting.

 Even difficult days feel meaningful when you are building something bigger than a tray of eggs.
 Fun is a powerful motivator, and value addition brings plenty of it.
-And as you know fun is one of the core values of secret layers.

 If it’s not fun we won’t do it – just like Sir Richard Branson says.